Cauchy identities for staircase matrices: Introduction

 Let us give several remarks on the logic of our arguments.
-We start with a combinatorial study of the decomposition of tensor products of Demazure modules based on character identities found in~\cite{As, AQ1, AQ2, HLMW} and derive certain applications for the symmetric space $S(\Mat_{\ov{n}})$.
+We start with a combinatorial study of the decomposition of tensor products of Demazure modules based on character identities found in~\cite{As1, As2, AQ1, HLMW} and derive certain applications for the symmetric space $S(\Mat_{\ov{n}})$.
 We also introduce the poset $\St_{\ov{n}}$ of staircase matrices, the half-bubble-sort operation $\hb$ and the set $\DL_{\ov{n}}$ of DL-dense arrays, which play a crucial role in our construction.
 We then proceed to the study of the right standard filtration using the theory of highest weight categories and representation theory of the Borel subalgebras.
 Together with the combinatorial results, this gives a proof of Theorem~\ref{thm:A}.
 We note that each subquotient for the right standard filtration is isomorphic to a tensor product of a left Demazure module and a right van der Kallen module.
-It turned out that the description of the left standard filtration (see Theorem~\ref{thm:B}) comes in parallel with the answer to the following question: which van der Kallen modules show up in pair with a given Demazure module in Theorem~\ref{thm:A}?
+It turned out that the description of the left standard filtration (see Theorem~\ref{thm:B}) comes in parallel with the answer to the following question: which van der Kallen modules show up in pairs with a given Demazure module in Theorem~\ref{thm:A}?
 We answer this question using combinatorics of the DL-dense arrays.
 As a result, we introduce generalized van der Kallen modules, which are also described as quotients of Demazure modules by certain embedded Demazure submodules.

 Our paper is organized as follows.
 In Section~\ref{sec::combinatorics}, we introduce our primary combinatorial structures: serpentines, staircase corners, and DL-dense arrays.
 Section~\ref{sec::Demazure::all} focuses on Demazure modules and their tensor products.
 In Section~\ref{sec::right::Cauchy} we introduce the left and right standard filtrations on the symmetric algebra of the matrix spaces.
-We describe the subquotients of the right standard filtrations and derive the first positive "right" Cauchy formula.
-Section~\ref{sec::left::Cauchy} is devoted to the study of the left standard filtration: we describe the subquotients and derive two Cauchy type formulas (positive and alternating sign).
+We describe the subquotients of the right standard filtrations and derive the first positive ``right" Cauchy formula.
+Section~\ref{sec::left::Cauchy} is devoted to the study of the left standard filtration: we describe the subquotients and derive Cauchy-type formulas.
 Examples illustrating our identities are provided in Appendix~\ref{sec::examples}.